CsBigDataHub/working-with-vim/pages/lines.md

 `A`
 : Enter INSERT mode at end of line

-`:N`
+`:32` or `32G`
-: Go to line number N
+: Go to line number 32

 `gg`
-: Go to first line
+: Go to first line in buffer

 `G`
-: Go to last line
+: Go to last line in buffer

 ## Merge lines